simonhaenisch/md-to-pdf/readme.md

 npm i -g
 ```

-Now the commands `md-to-pdf` and `md2pdf` (just because it's shorter) will be globally available from anywhere in your command line.
+After this, the commands `md-to-pdf` and `md2pdf` (as a shorthand) are globally available in your command line.

+## Update

+If you already cloned this repository before, you can simply do a `git pull` to pull the latest changes in from the master branch.
+You don't need to re-install the package because NPM 5+ uses symlinks (at least on Unix systems).

 ## Usage